KV Jubb Fellow 2015

 “Dr Jubb had a major impact on my academic career; I am in many ways one of his academic grandchildren, and I am delighted to have this wonderful opportunity to honour Dr Jubb and to spend time in his academic home and with his students and colleagues.”

-Dr Leighton will also present the inaugural KVF Jubb Fellowship Public Lecture on Thursday 6 August, “Wildlife Health in the 21st Century.”
+Dr Leighton presented the inaugural KVF Jubb Fellowship Public Lecture on Thursday 6 August, 2015 titled: “Wildlife Health in the 21st Century.”

 He said an unexpected effect of globalisation has been the increased importance of wild animal health and disease to human affairs.